-In accordance with these purposes, the nineteen annual Fitzgerald Conferences to date have regularly included writing workshops, keynote speakers, panel discussions, films, a short story contest, and, as its centerpiece, the presentation of the F. Scott Fitzgerald Award for Outstanding Achievement in American Literature.
+In accordance with these purposes, the twenty annual Fitzgerald Conferences to date have regularly included writing workshops, keynote speakers, panel discussions, films, a short story contest, and, as its centerpiece, the presentation of the F. Scott Fitzgerald Award for Outstanding Achievement in American Literature.

 Since 1996, recipients of the Fitzgerald Award have included many of America’s most distinguished writers, all of whom have been present to accept: 1996: William Styron; 1997: John Barth; 1998: Joyce Carol Oates; 1999: E. L. Doctorow; 2000: Norman Mailer; 2001: Ernest J. Gaines; 2002: John Updike; 2003: Edward Albee; 2004: Grace Paley; 2005: Pat Conroy; 2006: Jane Smiley; 2007: William Kennedy; 2008: Elmore Leonard; 2009: Julia Alvarez; 2010: Alice McDermott; 2011: Maxine Hong Kingston; 2013: Robert Olen Butler; 2014: James Salter; 2015: Richard Ford; 2016: Garrison Keillor; 2017: Annie Proulx; 2018: Richard Russo.
 The 2019 recipient is Amy Tan.
 As a group, Fitzgerald Award honorees have received 15 Pulitzer Prizes.

 Speakers, panelists, and workshop leaders at the Literary Conference have also included many distinguished writers, scholars, and persons associated with Fitzgerald.
 Among the latter have been his granddaughters, Eleanor Lanahan and Cecelia Ross and his great granddaughter, Blake Hazard; the late Frances Kroll Ring, his secretary during his last years in Hollywood; the late Honoria Murphy Donnelly, the daughter of Fitzgerald’s friends Gerald and Sara Murphy; and the late Budd Schulberg, a distinguished American writer in his own right (author of the Academy Award-winning screenplay for the film On the Waterfront), with whom Fitzgerald collaborated on an ill-fated film project in the late 1930s.